Sachinmahto02/Task-Manager/README.md

-# ✦ ZenFlow — Smart Daily Journal v7
+# ✦ Task Manager — Smart Daily Journal

 ## 🚀 How to Run